Season 1 Episodes & Guests

-In June 2019 while Karine was co-hosting the Big Ideas Forum in San Francisco, a male audience member rushed the stage and came towards Senator Kamala Harris, who Karine had been interviewing at the time.
+In June 2019 while Karine was co-hosting the Big Ideas Forum in San Francisco, a male audience member rushed the stage and came towards then-Senator Harris, who Karine had been interviewing at the time.
 Karine jumped up and put her body between the man and Senator Harris - a stunning, tear-jerking moment of selflessness and strength that the world talked about for days and days.

 It was also the moment that landed Karine on the Solving #MeToo podcast, as Julia and Karine discuss.

 Meredith Holley, Esq.
 Founder of Eris Conflict Resolution